RULE 1: General Provisions

 a.
 When making changes to partially used tickets, Delta will apply one of the following procedures resulting in the lowest fare:

-iii.
-Reprice the itinerary, replacing the fares of the flown fare components with historical fares in an equal or the next available higher booking class and replacing the unflown fare components using historical fares.
-No changes are permitted to the fare break points of the fully flown fare components and the historical fares are those in effect on the date of the original ticket issue date.
+i.
+Reprice the itinerary, attempting to keep fares of the fully flown fare components and replacing the unflown fare components using current fares.
+No changes are permitted to the fare break points of the fully flown fare components.
 Delta will validate all fare rules at the time of reissue.
-The new ticket may be a lower or equal or higher value than the previous ticket.
-The Carrier will use the following booking class hierarchy (displayed from highest to lowest) when replacing fares for flown fare components:
+The new ticket may be a lower or equal or higher price than the previous ticket.

-iv.
+ii.
 Issue a new ticket using current fares and validating all fare rules at the time of reissue.
-If the original fare is nonrefundable, the Carrier will apply the remaining value for the unflown Segments of the partially used ticket, if any, less the change fee, toward the purchase of a new ticket.
+If the original fare is nonrefundable, the Carrier will apply the remaining value for the unflown Segments of the partially used ticket, if any toward the purchase of a new ticket.
 For refundable fares, Delta will apply the remaining value from the partially used ticket, if any, toward the purchase of a new ticket.

 C. Same Day Confirmed

 Unless otherwise specified in the fare rules, a passenger holding a nonrefundable ticket may change to another flight to the same destination operated by Delta or a Delta Connection carrier on the same day, subject to the policies set forth at https://www.delta.com/content/www/en_US/traveling-with-us/ticket-changes-refunds/samedaytravel-changes.html and incorporated herein.